rotkiW285/SchoolProjects/README.md

 # SchoolProjects V2 (Redesigned)
-Some weird things I do during lessons
+Some weird things I do on lessons

 ## Whats new?
 <li>Photos show almost the entire site</li>